ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/03_Digital_Ocean_Snapshots.md

 ## Restoring/Starting from a Snapshot
 You can now restore from this Snapshot in one of two places:

-1. Droplet settings -> Snapshots -> Restore from Snapshot
+1. Droplet settings -> *Snapshots* -> *estore from Snapshot*
-2. When creating a new Droplet, under *Images*, you can select the snapshot [screenshot](http://making-the-internet.s3.amazonaws.com/vc-creating-new-droplet-from-snapshot.png).
+2. When creating a new Droplet, under *Images*, you can select a previously created snapshot ([screenshot](http://making-the-internet.s3.amazonaws.com/vc-creating-new-droplet-from-snapshot.png)).